basecamp/bc3-api/sections/basecamps.md

 ```

-Get a basecamp
+Get a Basecamp
 --------------

-* `GET /projects/1.json` will return the basecamp with the given ID, granted they have access to it.
+* `GET /projects/1.json` will return the Basecamp with the given ID, granted they have access to it.

 ``` json